fimion/alex-party/posts/2021-04-02-javascript-labels-and-returning-early.md

 ### Returning Early

-I mentioned earlier that the label pattern typically isn't seen in use because there are other ways of achieving the same code.
+I mentioned earlier that the label pattern typically isn't seen in use because there are other ways of achieving the same functionality.
 A good example of this is to use functions to have the same outcome.
 This also allows the resulting code to be more testable and portable.

 <iframe height="403" style="width: 100%;" scrolling="no" title="Returning early from a nested for loop" src="https://codepen.io/fimion/embed/gOgmQzQ?height=403&theme-id=39521&default-tab=js,result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/fimion/pen/gOgmQzQ'>Returning early from a nested for loop</a> by Alex Riviere